jtebbe/Obstagoon/README.md

 - expansion wild encounter data
 - expansion sprite/palette/icon references

+For the wonderful Linoone documentation generator that works with pokeemerald and not pokeemerald-expansion, please find it here courtesy of huderlem: https://github.com/huderlem/linoone

 The goal is to generate a reference site similar to Bulbapedia / Serebii for ROM hacks, while tolerating the much broader data model in `pokeemerald-expansion`.

 ## Current design goals